 Standing Up Against Anti-Asian Harassment with Asian Women for Health

-Asian Women for Health, a peer-led, community-based network dedicated to advancing Asian women’s health and wellbeing, CHNA 17 funded a video about responding to rising anti-Asian harassment across the country resulting from COVID-19.
+CHNA 17 funded Asian Women for Health, a peer-led, community-based network dedicated to advancing Asian women’s health and wellbeing, to create a video about responding to rising anti-Asian harassment across the country as a result of COVID-19.
 Watch the video.

 Sign up for the CHNA 17 newsletter using the link on their website at chna17.org, or write to CHNA 17 Planning Director Stacy Carruth-Sesia at email@example.com with questions about how to get involved.